Shihira/krunner-bridge/README.md

         - `fuzzy_match(query_string)`: Better matching algorithm.
 Returns a bool.

 ## FAQs

+* Q: How does it work actually?
+* A: The C++ plugin just calls python scripts throw spawning subprocess, and passes parameters like `{"operation":"query","query":"kss"}` through standard input, while the script parses this and returns the result set through standard output, formatted in JSON likewise.
+This mean you can write the script in any language (even bash) as long as you can parse JSON.
+To note that the script is called everytime there is an action (run/query/init), so make your script finished as quickly as possible, and do not keep alive in background.

 * Q: What if I want multiple scripts?
 * A: Just append one more line `X-KRunner-Bridge-Script###=<path/to/your/script>`, where ### can be a number, an ID or anything unique.
 KRunner bridge searches all properties starting with `X-KRunner-Bridge-Script` and run them one after another.
 Distinguish them with the category property.